Home of English Grammar

 8. She was very quiet today.
 She hardly said a word.

 9. I will have to go shopping today.
-There is nothing to eat.
+There is hardly anything left to eat, only a few crackers.

 10. Our new boss is not very popular.
-Hardly anybody likes him.
+A few people like him, but Hardly anybody likes him.

-11. The room was crowded.
-There was hardly anywhere to sit.
+11. The room was crowded and every seat was taken.
+There was nowhere to sit.

 12. We were good friends.
 Now we hardly see each other.